 To increase safety and accessibility in your master bedroom and bathroom, you should consider making the following home modifications:

-- Building a walk-in closet with storage at differing heights
+Walk-in closet with storage at differing heights.

 If you love to cook, but find it difficult to bend over, or if you have a height limitation, there are numerous steps you can take to modify your kitchen to make it more "user-friendly," such as: